 Figure 18 plots the LDI values for the nine "stand-alone" democratizing countries.
 Timor-Leste's episode started in 1998 and the trajectory of the first five years is not shown on the graph.
 Note that the first year on the graph is technically a "pre-episode" year in the sense that the following year was the first one recording an increase by the ERT methodology.
-The plot visualizes the total magnitude of change during
+The plot visualizes the total magnitude of change during democratization.

-First party and ending his 16-year rule.41 The new government has enacted some reforms that led to higher LDI scores, such as repealing a media law that threatened freedom of expression.42
+First party and ending his 16-year rule.
+The new government has enacted some reforms that led to higher LDI scores, such as repealing a media law that threatened freedom of expression.

 The Gambia's democratization began from electoral autocracy in 2016, with the lowest LDI levels among all stand-alone democratizers.
 The 2017 presidential elections led to the first democratic transfer of power by popular elections since the 1994 military coup led by Yahya Jammeh.
 At first, President Jammeh refused to step down.
 President-elect Adama Barrow was sworn in only after an international military intervention by members of the Economic Community of West African States.
-Barrow's reforms included the release of political prisoners43 and the promotion of freedom of expression.44 the first woman president, Xiomara Castro.45 Since 2021, Honduras has notably advanced on civil liberties and somewhat improved on freedom of expression, although there is still significant room for improvements.46
+Barrow 's reforms included the release of political prisoners and the promotion of freedom of expression.

 Honduras was an electoral autocracy in 2020 but progressed to electoral democracy after the 2021 elections.
 Part of the advances are due to improvement in the quality of elections.
-After years of polls marked by electoral violence and fraud, the 2021 elections were relatively peaceful and inclusive, had record turnout, and resulted in
+After years of polls marked by electoral violence and fraud, the 2021 elections were relatively peaceful and inclusive, had record turnout, and resulted in the first woman president, Xiomara Castro.
+Since 2021, Honduras has notably advanced on civil liberties and somewhat improved on freedom of expression, although there is still significant room for improvements.46